 Most homeowners don’t know much about roof until it is in need of repair.
 Read on to find helpful information and to learn all about roof care.

-Make sure any roofer you hire has the proper licence to do the work.
+Make sure any roofer you employ has the proper licence to do the work.
 Do not trust the roofer to tell you the honest truth about what he says.
-Contact your local building department and see what is needed.
+Contact the building department where you live and inquire about what is necessary.